adamabr00/Adam-s-Verge3D-tools/README.md

 - **Fuzzy search** using Fuse.js for intelligent matching
 - **Variable integration** - search and create variable get blocks
 - **Procedure integration** - search and create procedure call blocks
+- **Supports Shadow Defaults** - Brings in the default values found in the toolbox
 - **Smart suggestions** - offers to create new variables/procedures if they don't exist
 - **Keyboard shortcuts:**
   - Shift+Enter: Create new variable